Paras-245/notes/bitten tech course/Module 2 (Basics & Enviornment Setup)/20_Dual boot vs Virtual Machine.md

 - access fully dedicated resources at the spot
 - perfect for resource intensive tasks
 ### Disadvantages :
-- installation is complex and error can effect the whil
+- installation is complex and error can effect the whole system
+- to switch btween os you have to restart

+## Virtual Machine :